BluuArc/bfmt-utilities/docs/modules/_bursts_.md

 ■`Default value` ` filterFn`: *function*=  (f) => isAttackingProcId(f.id)

-determine what damage frames to return based on its ID
+determine what damage frames to return based on its ID; by default, it filters for attacking effects

 ▸ (`input`: [IEffectFrameData](../interfaces/_bursts_.ieffectframedata.md)): *boolean*